Dawan Landry

-Dawan Frank Landry (born December 30, 1982) is a former American football strong safety in the National Football League (NFL).
-He was drafted in the fifth round of the 2006 NFL Draft by the Baltimore Ravens.
+Dawan Frank Landry (born December 30, 1982) is an American former professional football player who was a safety in the National Football League (NFL).
+He was selected by the Baltimore Ravens in the fifth round of the 2006 NFL draft.
 He played college football at Georgia Tech.

 College career

 While at Georgia Tech, he majored in Management.
 Dawan was a quarterback at Hahnville High School; he originally was redshirted to play quarterback in college but changed positions.
 Dawan, in four years, had 250 tackles, 12.5 tackles for loss, 7 interceptions, and four fumble recoveries.
-The most notable performance of Dawan's career was against Auburn in 2005 when he accumulated 10 tackles and an interception to help defeat the Tigers at Jordan–Hare Stadium 24-13.
+The most notable performance of Dawan's career was against Auburn in 2005 when he accumulated 10 tackles and an interception to help defeat the Tigers at Jordan–Hare Stadium 24–13.

 Professional career

 Baltimore Ravens

-The Baltimore Ravens selected Landry in the fifth round (146th overall) in the 2006 NFL Draft.
+The Baltimore Ravens selected Landry in the fifth round (146th overall) in the 2006 NFL draft.
 Landry was the 14th safety drafted in 2006.

 On July 21, 2006, the Baltimore Ravens signed Landry to a three-year, $1.20 million contract that included a signing bonus of $129,000.

 Throughout training camp, Landry competed to be the starting free safety against Gerome Sapp, Jamaine Winborne, B.J.
 Ward, and Robb Butler.
 Head coach Brian Billick opted to move Ed Reed to free safety and named Landry the starting strong safety to begin the regular season.

 Dawan's rookie season for the Baltimore Ravens saw him earn a starting spot in the defensive secondary alongside fellow safety Ed Reed.
 Dawan had a stellar rookie season, standing out on the league's #1 ranked Defense by collecting 69 tackles, 3 sacks, 6 passes defensed, and 5 interceptions for 101 yards and one touchdown.